jhunkeler/astroconda/source/installation.rst

 Selecting a Software Stack
 ##########################

-A "stack" is a collection of software designed to target the various different use cases of our end-users.
+A "stack" is a collection of software designed to target the various use cases of our end-users.
 The three officially supported stacks are as follows:

 - :ref:`standard_install` provides:
     - The full compliment of STScI software and utilities